-- Tolerate work hours consistent with ACGME duty standards, function effectively under stress, and display flexibility and adaptability to changing environments during training and patient care including call, sustained work up to 30 hours at a stretch and up to 80 hours/week of clinical work or the specialty-specific duty hours.
+- Tolerate work hours consistent with ACGME duty standards, function effectively under stress, and display flexibility and adaptability to changing environments during training and patient care including call, sustained work periods and up to 80 hours/week of clinical work or the specialty-specific duty hours.

 - Function in the face of uncertainty and ambiguity in rapidly changing circumstances.

 - Behave in an ethical and moral manner consistent with professional values and standards.